web-butler/w3tc-remote-flush-multiple/README.md

-# W3TC Remote Flush Multiple Websites
+# W3TC Remote Flush Multiple Websites (W3 Total Cache)
 This PHP utility enables you to flush all cache of multiple W3TC-powered websites from one control panel that is password-protected.

 ## Requirements